-Team Quizzes (5 @ 15 pts = 75 pts)
+Weekly Team Quizzes (5 @ 15 pts = 75 pts)

-Team quizzes will be taken in class.
-For each question students must provide three ranked answers (rank 1, the most likely correct answer, 2 the following most likely correct answer, and 3 the following most likely correct answer).
-Students must discuss the questions as a team to arrive at the correct answer.
-These quizzes will combine questions from the two or three previous online quizzes and are intended to allow teammates to discuss wrong answers and clarify misunderstandings.
-They will also serve as a refresher on course material covered in the previous week to prepare for fruitful discussion.
+Weekly team quizzes will be taken in class every Wednesday.\ Students will be given one scratch card per team to complete the quiz and must discuss the questions as a team to arrive at the correct answer.
+These quizzes will combine questions from the two previous online quizzes and are intended to allow teammates to discuss wrong answers and clarify misunderstandings.
+They will also serve as a refresher on course material covered in the previous week to prepare for fruitful discussion. \Except week 1, NO TEAM QUIZ; Week 2 on Tuesday.